vuejs/pinia/packages/docs/introduction.md

 - No need to create custom complex wrappers to support TypeScript, everything is typed and the API is designed in a way to leverage TS type inference as much as possible.
 - No more magic strings to inject, import the functions, call them, enjoy autocompletion!
 - No need to dynamically add stores, they are all dynamic by default and you won't even notice.
 Note you can still manually use a store to register it whenever you want but because it is automatic you don't need to worry about it.
 - No more nested structuring of _modules_.
-You can still nest stores implicitly by importing and _using_ a store inside another but Pinia offers a flat structuring by design while still enabling ways of cross composition among stores.
+You can still nest stores implicitly by importing and _using_ a store inside another but Pinia offers a flat structuring by design while still enabling ways of cross composition among stores. **You can even have circular dependencies of stores**.
 - No _namespaced modules_.
 Given the flat architecture of stores, "namespacing" stores is inherent to how they are defined and you could say all stores are namespaced.